 interest is the excellent camera work in this video, the well articulated arpeggios and chords, the consistent but nuanced tempo whichs keep the music from sounding mechanical page after page, the observance of diminuendos as the score indicates, the skillful

 use of registration and subsidiary manuals, the phrasing in the pedal, and those fabulous end chords correctly timed -- everything combining to bring out all of the majestic powers at work on the page.

 The observant observer will also note in this video

 piston changes and, of course, the swell shoe to effect volume adjustments until this last passage and THEN cross the left hand over the right to go to the Swell.

+This is how it's done, friends.
+We offer Dr. Hohman our compliments

 and sincerest thanks for recording and posting this fine video on YouTube for public viewing.